TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r139 - 2015-03-14 - public release
+Fixed: DD Suit PF All showing corrupted models.
+Option: Warp to FreeCam position
+Fixed: Black screen post-load hang on motherbase with DD suit and start-on foot on clusters not fully built out.
+Fixed: No staff on motherbase clusters with DD suit on clusters not fully built out.
+Thanks Crippsey for the report and save file.
+Fixed: Repopulated diamonds not giving gmp.
+Thanks plinkey for the report.

 r138 - 2015-03-05 - public release
 Fixed: Crash on some vehicle sideops with vehicle patrol on (op 98, possibly 97), missed an attachmentinstancecount in the west_wav_machinegun fox2, oops.